-Prayers for Strength, Healing, and Coping with Life’s Challenges
+Prayers for Anxiety, Healing, and Coping with Life’s Challenges

 The members of a faith community can provide more than support when we’re in need of help.
 They can strengthen our resolve to heal, link their prayers to ours, restore us to faith, and envelop us in caring and love.